NicoletaAnghel/SeleniumPython_Automation_EcommerceTestSuite/README.md

 // It look preatty basic and unmentainned

 Test plan:
 //See the document dedicated to it.
-It is a work in progress.

 Test sripts:
 //There are test scripts for the following scenarious:
 **valid user registration
 **invalid user registration
 **valid user Vendor registration
-** end to end flow - place an order as a Guest user
+**end to end flow - place an order as a Guest user

 !!
 You can see the scripts in Wordpress_EcommerceSite_Tested_With_Selenium_Python folder